-To capture the dynamics of learning gains across multiple sessions, I conduct a counterfactual analysis by sequentially omitting sessions from the CDL program and evaluating the specific gains attributed to each session.
+In the mentors' learning channel, I find that through mentorship interactions and by observing quality improvements, mentors learn about the startups' potential and can identify higher-quality startups for subsequent mentorship allocation.
+These results suggest that mentorship not only directly improves startup quality but also plays a key role in reducing uncertainty about the potential of entrepreneurial ideas.
+To capture the dynamics of learning gains across multiple sessions, I conduct a counterfactual analysis by sequentially omitting each session from the CDL program and evaluating the specific gains attributed to that session.
 This approach allows me to quantify the contribution of each session to the overall mentorship outcomes.
 I find that learning gains from mentorship tend to decrease over time in most sectors, with the largest gains occurring during the initial interactions.
 However, in emerging sectors, the learning process is slower and gains increase gradually, indicating that in less explored areas, it may take longer or be more difficult to differentiate between high-quality and low-quality ideas.